-OTHER MUNICIPAL BY-LAWS
+OTHER MUNICIPAL BY-LAWS AND TOOLS

-Land use and development may also be subject to municipal by-laws other than those listed above, and these other types of municipal by-laws must also adhere Development Plan policies.
-These other types of municipal by-laws could include building by-laws, heritage protection by-laws, lot grading by-laws, business licensing by-laws to name a few.
+Land use and development may also be subject to municipal by-laws and implementation tools other than those listed above, and these other types of municipal by-laws and tools must also adhere to Development Plan policies.
+These other types of municipal by-laws and tools could include building by-laws, heritage protection by-laws, lot grading by-laws, business licensing by-laws, design guidelines, and action plans to name a few.